Hector Molina, WalletHub Analyst

 @hectormolina

 Yes, you can use a credit card before it arrives in the mail, but only with certain cards.
-If you want to use a credit card early, you must either have an American Express or Capital One credit card or one of a handful of other offers, including the Apple Card, and some store credit cards.
-Normally, you can’t use a credit card without restriction before it arrives, because you can’t see the full credit card number, expiration date and CVV until you have the card in hand.
+If you want to use a credit card early, you must either have an American Express or Capital One card or one of a handful of other offers, including the Apple Card, and some store credit cards.

-- Some store cards: There are a few credit cards that you can use instantly after approval, like the Fingerhut Credit Card.
-But you can only use this card for purchases at Fingerhut.
+There are a few credit cards that you can use instantly after approval, like the Best Buy® Store Card.
+You can only use this card for purchases at Best Buy.
+This card is not affiliated with a major card network.

 Lastly, it’s worth noting that you can ask a credit card issuer for expedited card delivery – in some cases, this will get the card to you the next day.
 Finding a card that you can use before it arrives in the mail might seem less important with that in mind.